unibg-seclab/flat-index/README.md

-# k-flat Secure Indexing for encrypted databases
+# Multi-Dimensional Flat Indexing for Encrypted Databases

 This repository contains a Python library implementing the secure index construction and its runtime usage, and a complete system showing